 - Equity in an early or growth stage company with high potential, though this is less common for consumer-facing brands

-While every crowdfunding site has its own unique features, fee structure, and user base, the core concept is the same—you submit your project to the platform with a fundraising goal and a deadline, and then campaign for support online.
+While every crowdfunding site has its own unique features, platform fee and overall fee structure, and user base, the core concept is the same—you submit your project to the platform with a fundraising goal and a deadline, and then campaign for support online, often through social media.

 So, what are your options if you want to crowdfund your business?
-Let’s take a look at some of today’s best crowdfunding sites, spanning a variety of use cases, for you to launch your next campaign.
+Let’s take a look at some of today’s best crowdfunding sites (and Kickstarter alternatives), spanning a variety of use cases, for you to raise funds for your next campaign.